 25+ LinkedIn Connection Message Templates That Get Accepted

-The default “I’d like to add you to my professional network” message has become background noise.
+The default “I’d like to add you to my professional network” message?
+It’s invisible.

-Whether you’re building relationships, generating leads, or expanding your professional circle, these connect message examples will help you stand out.
+Whether you’re building relationships, generating leads, or expanding your network, these LinkedIn message templates will help you stand out.

 Let’s understand LinkedIn connection message templates

-LinkedIn gives you two options when connecting with someone new.
+LinkedIn gives you two options when sending connection requests:

 Click “Connect” and then “Send without a note” to send a generic request.